Asbestos Testing & Removal

 Asbestos is a mineral that was once used in a variety of building materials because it is strong and resists fire.
 However, it can be very dangerous if it becomes airborne, as the fibres can lodge in the lungs and cause serious health problems.

-- Asbestosis: This is a chronic lung disease that occurs when asbestos fibres are inhaled.
-It can cause severe scarring in the lungs and reduce lung function.
+- Asbestosis: Asbestosis is a chronic lung disease caused by breathing in asbestos fibres.
+The fibres can scar the lungs and reduce lung function, leading to shortness of breath, coughing, and chest discomfort.

-- Mesothelioma: This is a rare form of cancer that affects the lining of the lungs, chest and abdomen.
-It is caused by exposure to asbestos fibres.
+- Mesothelioma: Mesothelioma is a rare cancer that affects the lining of the lungs, chest, or abdomen.
+It is strongly associated with asbestos exposure and may develop many years after exposure.